drussell1974/cssow/docker/README.md

 Check cssow_api database has been created and is accessible using bash

-> docker exec -it some-mariadb bash
+> docker exec -it mariadb-cssow_api bash

 > mysql -pAdmin1.